 Can I receive funds if I don’t live in Virginia?

 Unfortunately, no. We can only offer assistance to Virginia residents at the moment, particularly Southwest Virginia.
-Exceptions will be made for patients who are traveling to Virginia or Washington DC for a second trimester abortion.
+Exceptions will be made for patients who are traveling to Virginia, Washington DC, and Maryland for a more expensive second-trimester abortion.
 If you live outside of Virginia, please see the list of abortion funds on the National Network of Abortion Funds website.

 Can I get a ride to my appointment?

 Yes.
 Our practical support program provides transportation and overnight housing for callers who need to travel long distance for an appointment.
 We offer car rides, bus tickets, taxis, hotel rooms, home stays, and other options.

 My appointment is out of state.
 Can I still get a ride?

 Yes.
 A volunteer will give you a ride to your appointment even if you’re traveling out of the state.